Illegal Minnesota DWI Bail Keeps Drivers In Custody

 If, after a Minnesota DWI bail hearing, the Judge mandates that you post a bail amount that you cannot afford, then you must sit in jail while your case is pending.
 If you are sitting in jail waiting for your case to progress, then you may lose your job and any government benefits you receive.
 Sitting in jail for any period of time, let alone an extended period of time, also causes tremendous stress for you and your family.

-You need an experienced Minnesota criminal defense and DWI attorney at all stages of your case, INCLUDING your bail hearing.
+You need an experienced Minnesota criminal defense attorney at all stages of your case, INCLUDING your bail hearing.
 Your attorney should know the case law, statutes and Rules of Criminal Procedure governing what amount of bail can be set against you and what conditions of release can be imposed against you.
 Above all, you should have an attorney willing to fight for you at your bail hearing.

 Currently, attorneys at the Keller Criminal Defense Attorneys are pursuing an appeal to the Minnesota Supreme Court that will permit criminal defendants to challenge probable cause at the bail hearing.
 This probable cause challenge, if permitted, would govern what level of bail can be set against criminal defendants throughout the State.
 Crucially, if the Supreme Court rules in favor of the Keller Criminal Defense Attorneys, criminal defendants will be permitted to challenge probable cause, and thus the statutory maximum amount of bail that can be set, at the earliest possible appearance.
 This will ensure that a prosecutor cannot “overcharge” a case for the purpose of having a higher amount of bail authorized by the Court.

-He has won jury trial cases in misdemeanor and felony cases and in DWI’s and non-DWI’s.
+Max Keller has won countless jury trial cases involving misdemeanors and felonies, sex crimes, and DWI’s.
 He is a member of the Minnesota Society for Criminal Justice, which only allows the top 50 criminal defense attorneys in the state as members.
-He is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.
+Max is a frequent speaker at CLE’s and is often asked for advice by other defense attorneys across Minnesota.

 What to Do If You Have Been Charged with a Criminal Offense